quicwg/base-drafts/draft-ietf-quic-tls.md

 exposure to replay attack.
 The use of 0-RTT in QUIC is similarly vulnerable to replay attack.

+Endpoints MUST implement and use the replay protections described in {{!TLS13}}, however it is recognized that these protections are imperfect.
+Therefore, additional consideration of the risk of replay are needed.
-The management of QUIC protocol state based on the frame types defined in
-{{QUIC-TRANSPORT}} is not vulnerable to replay.
-Processing of QUIC frames is idempotent and does not produce invalid states if frames are reordered or lost.

-QUIC connections do not produce side-effects, except for those produced by the application it serves.
-Replay risk in QUIC is therefore limited to those frames that carry information that an application protocol consumes: STREAM, RESET_STREAM, and STOP_SENDING.
+QUIC is not inherently vulnerable to replay attack.
+The management of QUIC protocol state based on the frame types defined in {{QUIC-TRANSPORT}} is not vulnerable to replay.
+Processing of QUIC frames is idempotent and cannot result in invalid connection states if frames are reordered or lost.
+QUIC connections do not produce effects that last beyond the lifetime of the connection, except for those produced by the application protocol that QUIC serves.

-Extensions to QUIC might create an additional exposure to replay attack.
-QUIC extensions MUST describe how replay attacks affects their operation.
-Extensions MUST either be disabled in 0-RTT or provide replay mitigation strategies.

-An application protocol that uses 0-RTT MUST provide an analysis of the effects of replay on that protocol.
+However, this does not count for costs that endpoints might incur as a result of accepting 0-RTT.
+A server that accepts 0-RTT is exposed to the cost of handling a new connection, plus the cost of processing 0-RTT packets.
+If replay protections are unable to prevent multiple connections from being initiated, this could increase these costs because attackers can send copies of 0-RTT packets to different server instances, causing the processing to be repeated.
+Servers MUST ensure that they account for any increase in costs before accepting connections or 0-RTT.

+Ultimately, the responsibility for managing the risks of replay attacks with 0-RTT lies with an application protocol.
 An application protocol that uses QUIC MUST describe how the protocol uses 0-RTT and the measures that are employed to protect against replay attack.
-Applications protocols can forbid the use of 0-RTT.
+Disabling 0-RTT entirely is the most effective strategy.

+In the core protocol, particular attention needs to be paid to STREAM frames, which carry application data.
+If another frame type carries, or could carry, application semantics, then the risk from replay attack needs to be considered.
+For instance, though this is likely to be inadvisable, an application that attached semantics to increases in flow control credit or stream cancellation would need to assess whether those uses were vulnerable to replay attack.

+Extensions to QUIC might create an additional exposure to replay attack if they are used by application protocols.
+QUIC extensions SHOULD describe how replay attacks affects their operation.
+Application protocols MUST either disable extensions in 0-RTT or provide replay mitigation strategies for any use of the extension.

 ## Packet Reflection Attack Mitigation {#reflection}